 A little further is Consultation Lake, one of the camping sites on Mount Whitney you can use if doing the hike over multiple days.

 The last campsite is the popular Trail Camp (9.7km / 6 miles from the start), with the Mount Muir and Mount Whitney mountain range towering above it.
 There’s a few people packing up camp as I trudge past…

-The next section is considered the hardest, as the trail goes up 99 switchbacks toward Trail Crest.
+The next section is considered the hardest, as the Mount Whitney trail goes up 99 switchbacks toward Trail Crest.
 About half-way up you reach “the cables”, which is more of a hand-railing on one side of the track.
 There’s snow and ice on the track along this section, and while I would probably be fine (with extreme caution) wearing just hiking shoes, I’m glad I brought some micro-spikes.
 (If there’s a possibility of ice or snow, I carry a pair of Kahtoola MICROspikes, which have been invaluable both on US and Australian winter hikes.)
-While it make progress a bit slower, it’s nice to be walking on snow and not a rocky path, as I’ve seen in many of the photos of this section.
+While the icy conditions make progress a bit slower, it’s nice to be walking on snow and not a rocky path, as I’ve seen in many of the photos of this section.